thtauhid/terminal-portfolio/README.md

 6. Follow the prompts to configure your deployment settings.
 Make sure to choose a domain name and set up the deployment environment according to your preferences.

 7. Once the deployment is complete, your terminal-portfolio will be live on Vercel, and Vercel Analytics will be enabled by default, providing you with valuable insights into your website's performance.

+## Deploying to Netlify

+Deploying to Netlify can also be a great idea.
+Considering the fact that they are a large web hosting server as compared to vercel.
+For deploying to Netlify, we can use two main approaches and we will discuss them in detail.

+### Deploying to Netlify through the CLI

+1. Bear in my mind that this project is using Vite framework.
+To make sure you are using the latest Netlify CLI, run the following command in the project terminal:
+   `bash npm install netlify-cli -g`

+2. Next, in the directory of your project, run the following command to create a new file on Netlify:
+   `bash netlify init`

+3. In case you are new to Netlify, you will be redirected to create a profile on the platform or you can use your github profile to connect to the platform.

+4. Once netlify is initialized, follow the prompts carefully, select the team option if necessary and then optionally personalize the site name if any.

+5. Go back to the netlify platform on the browser and reload the page.

+### Optionally deploying to Netlify through GitHub

+1. Upload your project source code to your github profile.

+2. Go to [netlify](netlify.com) and sign up to the platform using your github profile.

+3. On your netlify page, go to add new site option and select the import an existing project.

+4. Follow the prompts and your project is hosted by netlify.
+Optionally, you can customize the site if you want.

 ## Contributing